Diarmaid-H/Bus-Booking-System-Project/README.md

 spring.jpa.hibernate.ddl-auto=update
 spring.jpa.show-sql=true

-**Download the BusDBExport.sql file from the 'db' directory and import it into postgresql to use the existing route when creating bookings**
+**Download the BusDBExport.sql file from the 'db' directory and restore it in postgresql to use the existing route when creating bookings**

 ### **3 Build & Run the application**
 ./gradlew bootRun